ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-A [network socket]{.ndef} is a software structure within a network node of a computer network that serves as an endpoint for sending and receiving data across the network.^\[[59](#_footnotedef_59 "View footnote."){#_footnoteref_59
+A [network socket] is a software structure within a network node of a computer network that serves as an endpoint for sending and receiving data across the network.^\[[59](#_footnotedef_59 "View footnote."){#_footnoteref_59